DavidGregory084/mill-tpolecat/README.md

 This should help to ensure that you are getting the greatest possible benefit from the Scala compiler's many linting options.

-It has been tested with version 0.6.3 and version 0.8.0 of mill.
+It has been tested with version 0.9.3 of mill.

 ### Usage